-The person alleging any violation to print media, radio or television advertisements, online advertisements, telephone calls, or text messages should contact the Virginia Department of Elections through the Stand By Your Ad complaint process found on the Virginia Department of Elections website.
-Once the complaint is received, the Virginia State Board of Elections, in a public hearing, shall determine whether to find a violation of this chapter and to assess a civil penalty.
+The person alleging any violation to print media, radio or television advertisements should contact the Virginia Department of Elections.
+Once the complaint is received, the Virginia Department of Elections, in a public hearing, shall determine whether to find a violation of this chapter and to assess a civil penalty.
 At least 10 days prior to such hearing, the Virginia Department of Elections shall send notice by certified mail to persons whose actions will be reviewed at such meeting and may be subject to civil penalty.
 Notice shall include the time and date of the meeting, an explanation of the violation, and the maximum civil penalty that may be assessed.

-Section 15.2 - Penalties for Candidates for General Assembly & Statewide Office
+Section 15.2 - Penalties for Party Committees

-The following penalties will apply to statewide and General Assembly candidates or statewide and General Assembly campaign committees which sponsor political advertisements.
+The following penalties will apply only to party committees which sponsor political advertisements.